Dalfons0/typescript-react-error/README.md

  - babel-6-compatibility:

     This branch downgrade the `jest` library to the 23 version, which makes necessary to install a babel-core bridge to make this working as this `jest` version doesn't support babel 7.
 The purpose of this separate branch is to prove that the error happens even if you work with a compatible version of `jest` with `ts-jest`.

+ - typescript-tests:

+    The purpose of this branch is to try to avoid as much explicit babel dependencies as possible.